chajr/bluetree20/docs/page-structure.md

 Access to subpages in above example: `my-site.pl/another/subpage/sub_subpage`, `my-site.pl/another/subpage2`.

 ### Page and subpage options
-Pages and subpages has some several options, that was basically described in DTD elements description.
+Pages and subpages has some several options, that was basically described in DTD nodes description.

 1. **id** - most important, required and unique only for page node value.
 Define page name in url that route can find correct page/subpage.
 Subpges can have non unique ids, bu be careful